In November 1886 Heinrich Hertz became the first person to transmit and receive controlled radio waves.

 Hertz decided to break the hard-wired connection between the main spark circuit and the side-spark circuit, as shown in the image.

-He also arranged the capacitance and inductance of the main circuit so its resonant frequency was 100 million times every second.
+He also arranged the capacitance and inductance of the main circuit so its resonant frequency was 100 million times a second.
 Today we would write this vibration frequency as 100 MHz.
 (The unit of frequency is, of course, the hertz (Hz), named in Heinrich Hertz’s honor.)

 According to Maxwell’s theory, the main circuit would then radiate electromagnetic waves with a wavelength of about a meter.